cyverseuk/Retrieve_BIP_Phenotypes/README.md

 In case of no Sequence ID's, the Accession is skipped, but recorded in the log.
 In case of multiple Sequence ID's, the first Sequence is used for the list of Seq_names and will then be used in subsequent downloads.

+Please renew your BIP-API-key after your download for security reasons.

 ## User Instructions for use with Docker only